Shop

 What Is Hop Terroir?

-That word, terroir, everyone’s favorite snooty French term for characterizing the natural environment in which a crop grows, pops up frequently in discussion with New England hop farmers for a good reason.
-Although for local farmers, it’s more of a question; they’re still not exactly sure what “terroir” means in terms of how it impacts hops grown around here.
+That word, terroir, everyone’s favorite snooty French term for characterizing the natural environment in which a crop grows, pops up frequently in discussions with New England hop farmers.
+And for good reason.
+Although, for local farmers, it’s more of a question; they’re still not exactly sure what “terroir” means in terms of how it impacts hops grown around there.

 “The research is still very young,” notes Post.
-“People have just started to look at what the actual flavor characteristics are, even in the Pacific Northwest.”
+“People have just started to look at the actual flavor characteristics, even in the Pacific Northwest.”

 If practiced hop farmers out west are still figuring out hop flavor profiles, it stands to reason that New England’s growers will be slightly behind.

-“Here,” Post says with a laugh, “we don’t know because we haven’t been growing here for a long time.
+“Here,” Post laughs, “we don’t know because we haven’t been growing here for a long time.
 So those questions are still fairly unanswered, but it’s something that people are starting to pay more attention to.”

 Building Farming Knowledge In New England